 Fear of change: most modern systems are easy to use

-Cost: many systems have versions adapted for small dealerships
+Cost: many systems have versions tailored to small dealerships

 Lack of time: once implemented, you will save many hours a week